denshoproject/ddr-manual/source/admins/workstations/setup-workstation.rst

 =======================

 Install VirtualBox
 ------------------

+**IMPORTANT: For virtualization to function, it may be necessary to enable it from the BIOS settings of the physical machine.
+For Intel-based hardware, this is usually found under the "Security" section of the BIOS as a setting called, "VT-x Extensions."**

 If VirtualBox has not yet been installed on the physical machine, download the software from the official web site and install it.